Flat Tops Trail Scenic Byway

 In elevations above the aspens, there are thousands of dead but still standing "snags," Engelmann Spruce that were killed by a beetle epidemic in the 1940's.
 While these snags are great for the wildlife, they do fall over sometimes and can present significant danger to humans hiking and camping around here.
 Above 11,000 feet the landscape is covered with a fragile alpine tundra, in these areas you might want to stay on a trail and try not to do any more damage to the vegetation.

-The Flat Tops Scenic Byway crosses the Routt National Forest and the White River National Forest and comes pretty close to the Flat Tops Wilderness.
-The whole length of the road, you will be presented with incredible photo opportunities so you'll want to be prepared.
+The Flat Tops Scenic Byway crosses Routt National Forest and White River National Forest and comes pretty close to Flat Tops Wilderness.
+The whole length of the road, you will be presented with incredible photo opportunities: you'll want to be ready to stop often.

 Fall in the Flat Tops